jb5k/way_of_stock/ApplicationRelease.md

 The applications are released using the [Chef](http://chef.io) system automation framework.
 We describe each application using a series of recipes and databags.

-The application is primarily defined in an application data bag item in the ``applications`` data bag.
+The application's configuration within a environment is primarily defined in an application data bag item in the ``applications`` data bag.
 The data bag item typically defines an object literal for each _facet_, a bag of application specific configuration under the key ``config`` as well as the following top level keys.
+Configuration common to all environments is defined in [Templates][], described further down.

 * *id*: A unique ID for the data bag that matches the file name.
 By convention we use "*type*_*chef_environment*".
 * *type*: Unique key for the application.